 What percentages of previous FTA cadets have gone on to get a job as a pilot within an airline?

-- According to our latest set of annual employment statistics, 91% of cadets that successfully completed a professional course with us have already gained employment as pilots.
+- According to our latest set of annual employment statistics, 90% of cadets that successfully completed an integrated course with us (in 2018) have already gained employment as pilots.
 You can read more about our employment statistics on the FTA website.